rwtechwiki/rwtechwiki.github.io/content/ScoreRun/scorerunrules.md

-Status: #partdone
-Note Type:
-Tags: #score, #spoilers
+---

-# Official Score Run Rules
+title: Official Score Run Rules
+tags:
+  - score
+  - spoilers
+socialImage:
+socialDescription: One of the moves in Rain World 3
+---
 To submit a score to the official leaderboards, there are some rules that should be followed during gameplay.

 These rules are not definitive and are subject to change in the future.